MasterMorty/trailsense/hardware/esp32/README.md

 # TrailSense - Hardware Code

 This part of the codebase contains all of the code that is necessary to measure the amount of users that access a specific trail.
-To do this both WiFi Probe Request Sniffing and BLE Advertisment Scanning is being used for crowd counting.
+To do this both WiFi Probe Request Sniffing and BLE Advertisement Scanning is being used for crowd counting.
 The hardware also measures temperature and humidity using a DHT sensor.

 ## Prerequisites